← all sixteen thinkers

 Being corrected: Tell me directly

-— not Raise it gently'The first principle is that you must not fool yourself' — bluntness as hygiene.
+— not Raise it gently · about this axis'The first principle is that you must not fool yourself' — bluntness as hygiene.

 Tone: Match my tone